 So I’m going to share the cost of this makeover with you, because I think it’s always helpful to see when you are thinking of doing something similar in your home.

-However, the cost of materials, labour etc… varies WILDLY by location and it may cost you much more or much less!
+However, keep in mind that the cost of materials, labour etc… varies WILDLY by location and it may cost you much more or much less!
 We had no labour costs in this breakdown as this was a DIY project for us.
-Labour is usually the most expensive part of the job (at least it is here) so keep that in mind.
+Labour is usually the most expensive part of the job (at least it is here).
 Supplies are extremely expensive where we live and it costs us a small fortune to ship things from the US, so things like the baskets would cost you much less if you are American.

 This budget is all in Canadian dollars (so American readers lower the cost by about 30%).